Skip to content Skip to footer

 For nature lovers, there's perhaps no better way to spend a day than at the lake.
 Lake Lanier is just a few exits up the road.
 Spend an afternoon at the water park with the grandkids, or plan a weekend at the resort.
 You can also camp along the lake, boat, fish, or rent jet skis.

-The Chattahoochee is Georgia’s largest river, and “tubing the ‘hooch” is a favorite state pasttime.
-For exceptional tubing, drive North to Helen, then spend a day lazily floating down the river.
+The Chattahoochee is Georgia's largest river, and "tubing the 'hooch" is a favorite state pastime.
+For exceptional tubing, drive north to Helen, then spend a day lazily floating down the river.
 If waterfront camping sounds like the perfect way to spend a weekend, then Lake Allatoona is your best bet.

-You can rent a houseboat or waterfront cabin, or pitch a tent at one of the lake’s many gorgeous campsites.
-Featuring many of the best fishing sites in Georgia, verdant woods, and numerous hiking trails, Lake Allatoona is a naturalist’s paradise.
+You can rent a houseboat or waterfront cabin, or pitch a tent at one of the lake's many gorgeous campsites.
+Featuring many of the best fishing sites in Georgia, verdant woods, and numerous hiking trails, Lake Allatoona is a naturalist's paradise.

 College and Amateur Sports

 Dacula is a short drive from Athens, the home of the University of Georgia Bulldogs.
 Check out a football game, or head to Atlanta to watch the team play its arch-nemesis, the Georgia Tech Yellow Jackets.
-High school sports are big in Dacula, and the games are often more intimate than major sporting events--not to mention free.
-Try taking in a Dacula Falcons football game in the crisp autumn air.
-If you love baseball, avoid the crowds for the Braves and attend a game for the Minor League Gwinnett Stripers instead.
+High school sports are big in Dacula, and the games are often more intimate than major sporting events — not to mention free.

 Day Trips to Atlanta